r3trofitted/thundervein_zero/docs/notes.md

     (to give orders), there should be a easy way to chose the right recipient, and more importantly, some kind of safeguard to avoid sending something sensible to the wrong person (e.g. sending actual game orders to a player).
+*   [ ] Implement a way to know when a player is eliminated from a game (e.g. strike their name on the monitoring page)